dvdtoth/twitter_url_stream/README.md

 Setup
 -----
-Set your twitter keys in the config.ini
+Set your twitter API keys in the config.ini

 Usage
 -----